netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

 ### Deploy VPX/MPX as Ingress Gateway

-You can deploy Citrix ADC CPX or VPX/MPX, as an ingress gateway using helm charts.
+You can deploy NetScaler CPX or VPX/MPX, as an ingress gateway using helm charts.
 The sample `bookinfo` deployment works in both of the deployments.

-- **Important Note:** For deploying Citrix ADC VPX or MPX as ingress gateway, you should establish the connectivity between Citrix ADC VPX or MPX and cluster nodes.
-This connectivity can be established by configuring routes on Citrix ADC as mentioned in the [Static Routing](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) document or by deploying [Citrix Node Controller](https://github.com/citrix/citrix-k8s-node-controller).
+- **Important Note:** For deploying NetScaler VPX or MPX as ingress gateway, you should establish the connectivity between NetScaler VPX or MPX and cluster nodes.
+This connectivity can be established by configuring routes on NetScaler as mentioned in the [Static Routing](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) document or by deploying [NetScaler Node Controller](https://github.com/netscaler/netscaler-k8s-node-controller).

-Create a Kubernetes secret `nslogin` with the login credentials of Citrix ADC VPX/MPX using the following command:
+Create a Kubernetes secret `nslogin` with the login credentials of NetScaler VPX/MPX using the following command:

-      kubectl create secret generic nslogin --from-literal=username=<username> --from-literal=password=<password> -n citrix-system
+      kubectl create secret generic nslogin --from-literal=username=<username> --from-literal=password=<password> -n netscaler-system

-**Note:** Replace `<username>` and `<password>` with login credentials of Citrix ADC VPX/MPX.
+**Note:** Replace `<username>` and `<password>` with login credentials of NetScaler VPX/MPX.

-#### Deploying Citrix ADC VPX/MPX as Ingress Gateway using Helm Chart
+#### Deploying NetScaler VPX/MPX as Ingress Gateway using Helm Chart

-      helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+      helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts/

-      helm install citrix-adc-istio-ingress-gateway citrix/citrix-adc-istio-ingress-gateway --namespace citrix-system --set ingressGateway.EULA=YES  --set secretName=nslogin --set coe.coeURL=coe.citrix-system --set ingressGateway.secretVolumes[0].name=httpbin-ingressgateway-certs,ingressGateway.secretVolumes[0].secretName=httpbin-ingressgateway-certs,ingressGateway.secretVolumes[0].mountPath=/etc/istio/httpbin-ingressgateway-certs --set ingressGateway.enableLabelsFeature=TRUE --set ingressGateway.netscalerUrl=https://<Management IP> --set ingressGateway.vserverIP=<Virtual Service IP>
+      helm install citrix-adc-istio-ingress-gateway netscaler/citrix-adc-istio-ingress-gateway --namespace netscaler-system --set ingressGateway.EULA=YES  --set secretName=nslogin --set coe.coeURL=coe.netscaler-system --set ingressGateway.secretVolumes[0].name=httpbin-ingressgateway-certs,ingressGateway.secretVolumes[0].secretName=httpbin-ingressgateway-certs,ingressGateway.secretVolumes[0].mountPath=/etc/istio/httpbin-ingressgateway-certs --set ingressGateway.enableLabelsFeature=TRUE --set ingressGateway.netscalerUrl=https://<Management IP> --set ingressGateway.vserverIP=<Virtual Service IP>

-**Note:** Replace management IP address with Citrix ADC VPX/MPX management IP address, Virtual Service IP address as IP address to which `Bookinfo` and `Httpbin` applications are exposed.
+**Note:** Replace management IP address with NetScaler VPX/MPX management IP address, Virtual Service IP address as IP address to which `Bookinfo` and `Httpbin` applications are exposed.

-**Note:** If Citrix ADC CPX is deployed as Ingress Gateway and `adm-agent-onboarding` job is deployed in other namespace than `citrix-system`, then label the namespace `citrix-system` with `citrix-cpx=enabled`.
+**Note:** If NetScaler CPX is deployed as Ingress Gateway and `adm-agent-onboarding` job is deployed in other namespace than `netscaler-system`, then label the namespace `netscaler-system` with `citrix-cpx=enabled`.

-      kubectl label namespace citrix-system citrix-cpx=enabled
+      kubectl label namespace netscaler-system citrix-cpx=enabled

-#### Set Analytics Settings on Citrix ADC VPX/MPX
+#### Set Analytics Settings on NetScaler VPX/MPX

-Following configurations must be added in Citrix ADC VPX/MPX for sending transaction metrics to Citrix ADM.
+Following configurations must be added in NetScaler VPX/MPX for sending transaction metrics to NetScaler ADM.

       en ns mode ulfd